JCGrnm/GoTouchGrass-/README.md

 1. Clone the repo and open `index.html` in your browser (Chrome or Firefox recommended).
 2. Press **Start** to activate your camera.
-3. Point it at a plant and wait for the result: **grass** or **not grass**? 🌿
-4. You'll get instant, friendly feedback after each prediction!
+3. Point it to train it first, take at least 5 pictures for grass and not grass, then let it predict your next pictures 🌿

+*Access to your webcam/camera is necesary for this project!
+**Please wait at least 5 sec before taking pictures, to activate MobileNet.

 ---